Site logo

 #3: Friesian horse ($50,000-$100,000)

-The Friesian breed comprises warm-blooded horses native to the Netherlands.
+The Friesian breed consists of warm-blooded Dutch horses.
 They’re beautiful glossy-black horses with distinctive high-stepping gaits and gorgeous flowing manes.

 Their moderate size and extreme strength are the other major pluses.
 Mature stallions often reach 16 hands and grow to 1,300 pounds.
 These qualities make Frisians excellent carriage horses.